Welcome to my website.

 The book, and a writing career, would not have been possible without my own talent in the game of baseball and the desire to chase down a dream and live with no regrets.
 Check out I Dream of Long Bus Rides for more on my own baseball career.
-My writing abilities were forged with a website I created back in 2008 called Talkin' with Tewks.

 From 2013 to 2015, I was an on-Camera Presenter and Field Reporter at The Weather Network.
 I also presented weather forecasts on CBC News Network, CBC Toronto, and the weekend edition of CBC's The National.
 To check out some of my work at TWN, check out the Video section for packaged stores and Demo Reels for live reporting samples.